English Language Requirements

 All students for whom English is not their first language are required to take the English Language Support Program‘s English Language Exam (ELE).

-Even if you earn the minimum TOEFL, IELTS, Cambridge English B2 First, C1 Advanced or C2 Proficiency or PTE scores required for admission, you must take the ELSP exam to re-evaluate your English skills.
+Even if you earn the minimum TOEFL, IELTS, Cambridge English C1 Advanced or C2 Proficiency or PTE scores required for admission, you must take the ELSP exam to re-evaluate your English skills.
 The ELSP exam is part of the International Student Welcome Week, which takes place one week prior to the start of each term.

 Based on your ELSP exam results, you may be required to: